Need a succession planning template to get started or improve one you have? These tips can help.

 Step 3: Figure out who wants the business.

-Step 4: Hire experts.
+Step 4: Hire professionals.

 A business succession strategy also includes a tax professional, legal professional, and financial professional.
 Working with an experienced team may help you accomplish a successful transition.